percona/postgresql-docs/docs/solutions/pgbackrest.md

     Reload the changed configurations:

     ```{.bash data-prompt="$"}
-    patronictl -c /etc/patroni/postgresql.yml reload
+    $ patronictl -c /etc/patroni/postgresql.yml reload
     ```

-    *NOTE*: When configuring a PostgreSQL server that is not managed by Patroni to archive/restore WALs from a pgBackRest server, edit its main configuration file directly and adjust the `archive_command` and `restore_command` variables as shown above.
+    <info>:material-information: Note:</i> When configuring a PostgreSQL server that is not managed by Patroni to archive/restore WALs from the `pgBackRest` server, edit the server's main configuration file directly and adjust the `archive_command` and `restore_command` variables as shown above.

 ## Create backups